alytidae/ansible-server/README.md

 **1.1** Open the file defaults/main.yml, and modify all settings; there's a comment next to each one so you won't get confused.

-Optional:\
-*1.2* Open the file docker/docker.env, and modify all Docker settings.
+*1.2(Optional)* Open the file docker/docker.env, and modify all Docker settings.

 ## License